MoeHH/PSTAR/README.md

 Feature toggles at the top of `config.py` control the per-cell feature vector.
-Features f0–f3 (cell index, x, y, status) are always on; `feature_dx_dy`, `feature_free_neighbours`, and `feature_is_interior` add optional features. **`feature_size` is computed automatically — do not set it by hand.** At startup the pipeline prints a diagnostics banner showing the active device (GPU/CPU) and the exact feature layout for the run.
+Features f0–f3 (cell index, x, y, status) are always on; `feature_dx_dy`, `feature_free_neighbours`, and `feature_is_interior` add optional features. **`feature_size` is computed automatically — do not set it by hand.** At startup, the pipeline prints a diagnostics banner showing the active device (GPU/CPU) and the exact feature layout for the run.

 Checkpoints and results are written under `Results/PSTAR/` and `Results/RAGate/`.
 To resume